-Old English differs very considerably from Modern English in orthography, pronunciation, the Old English vocabulary, and grammar.
-Yet many of the characteristics and a good many of the words of MnE. are clearly recognizable in their OE. form, and the difficulties of OE. may easily be overstressed.
+Old English differs very considerably from Characteristics Modern English in orthography, pronunciation, of English in the Old English vocabulary, and grammar.
+Yet many of the characteristics and a good many of the words of Period (450-1150) MnE, are clearly recognizable in their OE, form, and the difficulties of OE, may easily be overstressed.
 The following short passage, containing an unusual proportion of words still present in MnE., suggests some of the outstanding points of similarity.

-Ic eom munuc, and ic singe ælce dæg sofon tīda mid I am monk, and I sing each day seven tides (with) gebrößrum; and ic eom gebysgod on rædinga and on sange; brothers; and I am busied (in) reading and (in) song; ac ic wolde betweonum leornian sprecan on Englisc ongemong (but) I would between learn (to) speak (in) English among mīnum oþrum manigfaldum bysgum. . . mine other manifold businesses. . . .
+Ic eom munuc, and ic singe alce dag sofon tida I am monk, and I sing each day seven tides (with) gebröhrum; and ic eom gehysgod on rædinga and on sange; brothers; and I am busied (in) reading and (in) song; ac ic wolde betweenum leornian sprecan on Englisc ongemong (but) I would between learn (to) speak (in) English among mīnum oþrum manigfaldum bysgum. . . . manifold businesses. . . . mine other